Sow September 2004

 Send order with your payment to

 John Stoa at 17a Menzieshill Road, Dundee, DD2 1PS

-Payment may be made by cash, bankers draft or cheque made payable to John Stoa.
+Payment may be made by cash, bank transfer or cheque made payable to John Stoa.

 Card payments cannot be taken.